 By Mia Windisch-Graetz

 There I was in the bathroom holding the menstrual cup in one hand and the instruction manual in the other.
 If other girls can do it, I can do it too, I repeated nervously.
 I don’t know why I was so scared.
-It just looked huge.
+It just looked HUGE.
 And having watched about 120 Youtube videos of women who failed to insert or remove the cup, did not necessarily help me overcome my fear.
 Nevertheless, there is always a 1st time for everything and I had to at least give it a try.
 And trust me, the only thing I regret after doing so, is that it took me so long to convince myself that the menstrual cup really is my vagina’s best friend.
-As of now, you can count me among the 91 percent of people who tried the menstrual cup and would recommend it to others.
-Because the menstrual cup actually means pleasure, it means adventure and it definitely isn’t something you are alone with.
+As of now, you can count me among the 91% of people who tried the menstrual cup and would recommend it to a friend*.
 Here are 10 lessons I learned from using the menstrual cup.

 2. Feeling More Connected To My Body

 Since I use the menstrual cup, I feel less stressed about my period.
 I am more at peace and more in line with my body.
 You can also observe how much blood you actually lose, which makes you understand your cycle better.

 3. Staying Comfortably Wet